IfrahIdrees/object_vqa/README.md

 1) Navigate to the the parent directory (`google-research`)  and clone the folders of our codebase at the same level as slot attention folder.
 2) src folder - contains all the source code for our OCVQA model <br/>
    pretained_weights folder - contains the pretained weights of slot attention module for the task of object discovery. <br/>
-   Checkpoints folder - contains all the checpoints during training of OCVQA
+   Checkpoints folder - contains all the checkpoints during training of OCVQA

 ## Training OCVQA
 To train OCVQA you can run either of (script.sh, script_0.sh or script_1.sh).
 These files are to be run in the parent directory